ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/overview.markdown

      time series entries that have reached their expiration date/time.
 * [Including Time Series](../../document-extensions/timeseries/client-api/session/include/overview)
   You can include (pre-fetch) time series data while loading documents.
-  Included data is held by the client's sesion, and is delivered to the user with no additional server calls.
+  Included data is held by the client's session, and is delivered to the user with no additional server calls.
 * **Patching**
   You can patch time series data to your documents.